PINTO0309/onnx2tf/docs/flatbuffer_direct_handoff_2026-07-13.md

 `git diff --check`; the exporter shrank by another 28 lines.
 No model conversion or inference was run.

+Rank-four registered-buffer shapes are now part of `_FastPrecanonicalizeRepairContext` and are collected beside existing buffer channel evidence in its single source scan.
+The fast-precanonicalize orchestrator consumes a copy of that map, removing its duplicate buffer regex and independent full-line pass while preserving the tensor-786 constant alignment lookup.
+Twelve focused policy/ownership tests pass (95 unrelated architecture tests deselected), together with Ruff, syntax validation, an AST loop-boundary check, and `git diff --check`.
+The orchestrator shrank from 1,266 to 1,258 lines.
+No model conversion or inference was run.

 Conv2D/depthwise/transpose-Conv2D and Conv3D filter physicalization now lives in the Torch-free layout owner and enumerates only those op families through the normalizer's shared graph index.
 Shared weight buffers retain the one-